jmussman/okta-pyrates-multibrand/README.md

 This question has come up several times over the last couple of years: how may I rebrand my login page to match the calling application, but still keep SSO across all of the applications?

-The problem you hit is the session cookie; if you use multiple custom domain names the session cookie is tied to the domain name, and SSO will not work across the domains.
+The problem you hit is the session cookie; if are multiple custom domain names the session cookie is tied to the single domain name used for authorization and SSO will not work across the other domains because the IdP session cookie does not cross these domains.
 It is easy to point multiple domain names to a single brand, but not so easy to have SSO across multiple applications with different brands.

-In fact it was said you could not so it, so of course I couldn't back down from a challenge!
+The solution is to have muliple applications use the same authorization server URL, but identify themselvs so the authorization server can change the branding for each.

-You have to do a little setup in the application, and a bit more serious setup in the custom login page in the Okta tenant.
+There are two parts to this: you have to do a little setup in the application for it to identify itself, and a bit more serious programming in the custom login page in the Okta tenant.
 This example is based on the [Okta-Pyrates-SPA](https://github.com/jmussman/okta-pyrates-spa) application, but stripped down further to focus on the the branding aspect.